 Notes

-- Don’t over mix batter.
-If batter is a bit lumpy that is fine.
+- Don’t overmix the batter.
+If the batter is a bit lumpy, that is fine.

 - Don’t mess with pancakes once you have added the batter.
 Be patient, and wait for them to bubble before flipping.